LupusE/ChameleonUltraDocs/cli.md

 ## Installing

-There are multiple ways to install the CLI, depending on your OS.
+The way to install the CLI is depending on your OS.

 ### Windows

-Windows users have the choice of 4 options:
+For Windows there are 4 options:

 #### ProxSpace

 Using ProxSpace to build the CLI is the easiest and most comfortable way to get started.

-1. Download ProxSpace from the [official GitHub](https://github.com/Gator96100/ProxSpace/releases/latest)
+1. Get the latest release of ProxSpace from the [official GitHub](https://github.com/Gator96100/ProxSpace/releases/latest)

-2. [Download 7zip](https://www.7-zip.org/) to extract the archive

-3. Install 7zip by double clicking the Installer and clicking `Install`

-4. Right-click on the downloaded archive and select `7zip -> Unpack to "ProxSpace"`
+2. Extract the archive, for example with [7zip](https://www.7-zip.org/)

-5. Open a terminal in the proxspace folder.
-If you are on a new Windows install, you should be able to just right-click and select `Open in Terminal`.
+3. Open the ProxSpace folder in a terminal.
+For example by right-click on the folder and select `Open in Terminal`.
 If that option is not visible and the ProxSpace folder is still in your downloads folder, press `win+r` and type `powershell` followed by enter.
 In Powershell now type `cd ~/Downloads/ProxSpace`

-6. Run the command `.\runme64.bat`.
+4. Run the command `.\runme64.bat`.
 After successful completion, you should be dropped to the `pm3 ~ $` shell.

-7. Clone the Repository by typing `git clone https://github.com/RfidResearchGroup/ChameleonUltra.git`
+5. Clone the repository by typing `git clone https://github.com/RfidResearchGroup/ChameleonUltra.git`

-8. Now go into the newly created folder with `cd ChameleonUltra/software/src`
+6. Now go into the new folder with `cd ChameleonUltra/software/src`

-9. Prepare for package installation with `pacman-key --init; pacman-key --populate; pacman -S msys2-keyring --noconfirm; pacman-key --refresh`
+7. Prepare for package installation with `pacman-key --init; pacman-key --populate; pacman -S msys2-keyring --noconfirm; pacman-key --refresh`

-10. Proceed by installing Ninja with `pacman -S ninja --noconfirm`
+8. Proceed by installing **ninja** with `pacman -S ninja --noconfirm`

-11. Build the required config by running `cmake .`
+9. Build the required config by running `cmake .`

-12. And the binaries with `cmake --build .`
+10. And the binaries with `cmake --build .`

-13. Go into the script folder with `cd ~/ChameleonUltra/software/script/`
+11. Go into the script folder with `cd ~/ChameleonUltra/software/script/`

-14. Install python requirements with `pip install -r requirements.txt`
+12. Install python requirements with `pip install -r requirements.txt`

-15. Finally run the CLI with `python chameleon_cli_main.py`
+13. Finally run the CLI with `python chameleon_cli_main.py`

 To use after installing, just do the following: